Rhaphiolepis: planting, pruning, care

 Rhaphiolepis indica Pink Cloud

 This variety forms a true pink cloud in spring.
-Its modest stature and scented flowering make it an excellent plant for a terrace; protect from severe frosts in cold regions.
+Its modest stature and fragrant flowering make it an excellent choice for a terrace, to be protected from hard frosts in cold regions.

 • Flowering time June to August